sxcw/mks-blog-source/source/_posts/w4-day5.md

 date: 2016-06-24
 ---

+Journey to SQL begins!

 Notes
 -------------------

 * Relational (SQL) database: A collection of tables
-* Table: A collection of rows(records)
+* Table: A collection of rows (records)
 * Table Schema: A strict set of rules for table column types, sizes, etc.
-(I want this columns to be numbers, so later we cannot put strings there)
 * SQL columns can only have: numbers, strings, dates
 * RDB is stricter form of spreadsheet, can not freely move things around
-* a row is like a js object(or a hash table)
+* a row is like a js object (or a hash table)
 * Always have ID so we can direcly reference that row

 <h3> One-to-many relationship</h3>